anttiheikkila-ui/powerbi-portfolio/README.md

 ## About Me

-I'm a Logistics Specialist and ICT Engineering student with experience in:
+I'm a Logistics Specialist with 25 years of logistics experience and an ICT Engineering student focusing on data analytics, ERP systems and SAP S/4HANA.

-- SAP S/4HANA
-- Logistics and Supply Chain Operations
-- Power BI
-- Process Improvement
-- Data Analytics

 My goal is to combine logistics expertise with data-driven decision making and ERP consulting.